How to Drink Less Alcohol: Three Strategies That Work

 Zebra-striping is backed by research showing real reduction in alcohol consumption

-Fully AF gives maximum health benefit but requires navigating social friction
+Fully AF gives maximum health benefit but means handling social friction

 Mid-strength works only if it substitutes rather than supplements stronger drinks